frederic-perez/AmE-dictionary/data/idioms.md

 __ring true__ To seem or sound true, sincere, or authentic. _Her moans of pleasure somehow don’t ring true._
 __ring up__ _Ringing up sales._
 __rinse and repeat__ (rinse, repeat; lather, rinse, repeat; wash, rinse, repeat)
+__rip-snorting mad__ Extremely angry and agitated; infuriated. _My mom was rip-snorting mad when I came home drunk at 2 AM._ _You’ve got to learn to stay out of the boss’s way when he gets rip-snorting mad like that._
+__ripen up__ To grow ripe; to become mature enough to harvest or pick. _Make sure you plant your tomatoes in a spot that gets plenty of sunshine, or else it will take a whole lot longer for them to ripen up._
 __rise from the ashes__ To recover after a serious failure.
+__rob the till__ To steal the earnings of a shop or restaurant from out of its cash register. _Just remember, this place has insurance, so if anyone comes in with a gun looking to rob the till, you don’t offer up any resistance, OK?_ _I hear Janet was fired from her last job for robbing the till._
 __rock the boat__ :five::hammer: _Please, don’t rock the boat._
 __rocket science__ :three: A pursuit, activity, or endeavor that requires extraordinary skill or intelligence.
 Most often used in the negative to imply the opposite. _Look, all you need to do is reformat the hard drive on your computer.
 It isn’t rocket science!_
 __roll of the dice__ :dart: A risky attempt to do or achieve something. _The merger was their last roll of the dice, and it failed miserably._